 How to Store Leftovers: Refrigerating and Freezing this Recipe

-Leftover pesto should be refrigerated in an airtight container or jar with tight fitting lid for up to 5 days.
+Refrigerate leftover pesto in an airtight container or jar with tight fitting lid for up to 5 days.
 It’s best to eat the pesto within 3 days.

 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.